 - 1. Senior High School Card/ Form 138 (original and photocopy) - 2.
-Results of English and Math Placement Examinations - Certificate of Good Moral Character from head of school previously attended - Two (2) pcs.
-2"×2" colored ID picture with plain white background and name tag - 5.
+Results of English and Math Placement Examinations - Certificate of Good Moral Character from head of school previously attended - 4.
+Two (2) pcs.
+2"×2" colored ID picture with plain white - background and name tag - 5.
 Original and Photocopy of PSA-issued Birth Certificate - 6.
 Pre-admission slip from the College of Business and Accountancy

-- 7. Results of the College Admission Tests

-- 8. Transfer credential/honorable dismissal

-- 9. Copy of Grades/Transcript of Records
+- 7. Transfer credential/honorable dismissal - 8.
+Copy of Grades/Transcript of Records